-Therefore, you may find for the plaintiff on [his] [her] [its] trademark infringement claim only if the plaintiff proves by a preponderance of the evidence that:

-- 1. the defendant's use of the plaintiff's mark is explicitly misleading as to the source or content of [insert name of allegedly infringing work]; and - 2. the defendant's use of the plaintiff's mark is likely to cause confusion about the source of the plaintiff's or the defendant's goods.
+Therefore, you may proceed to the likelihood-of-confusion test for trademark infringement only if the plaintiff proves by a preponderance of the evidence that the defendant's use of the plaintiff's mark is explicitly misleading as to the source or content of [insert name of allegedly infringing work].
+The defendant's use of the mark is explicitly misleading if it is an explicit indication, overt claim, or explicit misstatement that the [insert name of allegedly infringing work] is sponsored by or somehow associated with the plaintiff.